 KVK 73977527 RSIN 859730906

-Mandy Stein (founder and executive director of Neema International) first met Mama Faraji and the 78 Tuleeni Orphans Children while on a service trip with Cross-Cultural Solutions CCS in June 2011.
-The Tuleeni Orphanage facilities at that time were only suitable for about 30 children.
-Children slept, in tattered clothes, six per bed on stained foam mattress pads with no sheets or mosquito nets.
-Their living situation was dire.
-Mama had truly given every bit of herself to help provide for these children but had exhausted what limited resources were available to her.
+Mandy Stein, the founder and executive director of Neema International, first crossed paths with Mama Faraji and the 78 Tuleeni Orphans Children during a service trip with Cross-Cultural Solutions (CCS) in June 2011.
+At that time, the facilities at Tuleeni Orphanage could only accommodate around 30 children.
+The living conditions were dire, with children sleeping in tattered clothes, six per bed on stained foam mattress pads without sheets or mosquito nets.
+Mama Faraji had devoted herself entirely to caring for these children but had exhausted the limited resources available to her.

-In 2010, with the help of a volunteer named Jackie Weiss (founder of The Faraji Foundation) and Anne Sine (founder of Tuleeni Norge), Mama Faraji was able to purchase a large plot of land in Uru that she hoped would one day serve as the location of a renovated orphanage.
-Mama Faraji told Mandy the kind of future she dreamed of for Tuleeni children and how she had long waited to build them a new home.
-She invited her and other two organizations (The Faraji Foundation and Virtua Foundation) to collaborate on the construction of the new Tuleeni facility.
-Within six months, they raised enough money to break ground on construction.
-Mandy moved to reside in Tanzania in June 2013 to oversee the construction.
+In 2010, with the assistance of volunteer Jackie Weiss, founder of The Faraji Foundation, and Anne Sine, founder of Tuleeni Norge, Mama Faraji managed to purchase a large plot of land in Uru with the hope of building a new and improved orphanage in the future.
+She shared her dreams with Mandy, expressing her long-awaited desire to provide the Tuleeni children with a new home.
+Mama Faraji invited Mandy and two other organizations, The Faraji Foundation, and Virtua Foundation, to collaborate on the construction of the new Tuleeni facility.
+Within six months, they raised enough funds to begin construction.
+In June 2013, Mandy relocated to Tanzania to oversee the project.

 Neema International’s mission is to invest in the lives of East Africa’s promising youth through education and sustainable building projects.
-First of these sustainable projects being building Tuleeni a home.
-Neema International has been responsible for over 50% of the funds raised towards this project.
-Aside from helping fund the construction of the Tuleeni orphanage, Neema International has been able to secure some of our children in private English medium schools, secondary schools, and colleges where they are getting a quality education that will lead them to a successful and productive life in the future.
+The first sustainable project undertaken was the construction of the new Tuleeni orphanage.
+Neema International played a pivotal role in raising over 50% of the funds required for the project.
+In addition to funding the orphanage, Neema International secured opportunities for some of the children to attend private English medium schools, secondary schools, and colleges, providing them with a quality education that will pave the way for successful and productive futures.